 Add Header

-Specify the appropriate header for the request.
-Enable the check box and click Add header to open the Item modal.
-Enter the header name and values in the Item modal.
+Enable the Add Header check box and click Add header to open the Item modal.
+Specify the header parameter name and values in the Item modal.

 Add Query parameter